corsairmarks/combined_compatibility/mod/README.md

 ## Compatibility

-Only use this mod if you are using both [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) and [Silfae's Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2596417938).
+Only use this mod if you are using [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) and/or [Silfae's Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2596417938).
+Because the only conflicts are between the packed mods ["Agrarian" Idyll for Lithoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2510669821) and [Animated Holosphere Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2592592503), this mod can be used a a compatibility patch between both collection mods, one of the collection mods and the conflicting single mod, or between just the two conflicting single mods.

 Built for Stellaris version 3.1.2 "Lem."
 Not compatible with achievements.